 Where to use burlap: You can use burlap safely around your garden plants, bushes, and trees.

 Ground cover plants block sunlight before it can reach weed seeds that want to sprout in your garden.
 Essentially, these plants choke out the weeds without interfering with the other plants, shrubs, and flowers in your garden bed.

 Aside from their function as a weed barrier, ground cover plants also add an extra aesthetic element to your garden.
 Even better news: Most ground cover plants are low-maintenance and thrive in almost any climate.

 Some of the best evergreen ground cover plants for preventing weeds include creeping juniper (Juniperus horizontalis), ajuga (Ajuga reptans), and mondo grass (Ophiopogon japonicus).

 Pros of using ground cover plants

-- This is the most natural way to smother weeds.
+- This is the most natural way to control weeds.

-- Ground cover plants are a more long-term solution for weed control than landscape fabric or any of the other alternatives listed here.
-You won’t have to replace ground cover as long as you choose an evergreen variety and keep it alive.
+- Ground cover plants are a more long-term solution for weed control than landscape fabric or any other alternatives listed here.
+You won’t have to replace the ground cover as long as you choose an evergreen variety and keep it alive.